 About The Company

-Two Rivers Turnings is the company name under which I make various lathe-turned objects such as bowls and other vessels, wooden wine stemware, and a variety of other items, displaying at several craft and music festivals, retail stores and fine art galleries, and occasional art exhibitions.
+Two Rivers Turnings is the company name under which I make various lathe-turned objects, primarily bowls and other vessels, and a variety of other items, displaying at several craft and music festivals, retail stores and fine art galleries, and occasional art exhibitions.
 For purchase info call or send me an email.

 WOOD POLICY: Importantly, TRT is committed to using only local hardwoods harvested by me when a tree is damaged or otherwise must be taken down for good reason.
-I often craft Items from customer supplied wood that has a special association for that person or family.
-My small stock of exotic wood, acquired prior to this change of company policy, will be "used up" for various pieces until exhausted.
+My small stock of exotic wood, acquired prior to this company policy, will be "used up" for various pieces until exhausted.

 About The Website